SilviaSaverino/Reader-s-angle-Back-End/README.md

 - str(): This method returns a string representation of the ReviewLike object.
 It displays the owner who liked the review and the review itself in the format: "[owner] liked the review [review]".

 # Serializers
+Serializers play a crucial role in Django when it comes to handling data serialization and deserialization in web APIs.
+In Django, serializers are responsible for converting complex data types, such as model instances, into formats that can be easily rendered into JSON, XML, or other content types for client consumption.

+In this project, serializers have been implemented to handle the conversion of various models and data structures into appropriate formats for API responses.
+Each serializer defines the fields and their corresponding mappings to the data models, allowing for seamless data transformation and transmission.

 ## Profile Serializer
 The ProfileSerializer is responsible for serializing and deserializing data related to the Profile model.
 It defines how the Profile instances are represented in JSON format.